2009 Galician regional election: Victory likelihood

 The table below lists opinion polling on the perceived likelihood of victory for each party in the event of a regional election taking place.

 Preferred President

 The table below lists opinion polling on leader preferences to become president of the Regional Government of Galicia.

+Predicted President

+The table below lists opinion polling on the perceived likelihood for each leader to become president of the Regional Government of Galicia.